Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/vonage_INS.md

 **Basic**

-1. Provide API Key to authorize the integration.
+1. Provide API key and API secret to authorize the integration.
-2. Follow the steps below to get the required credentials from your Stripe instance.
+2. Follow the steps below to get the required credentials from your Vonage dashboard.

       i.
-Login to your Stripe Instance. https://dashboard.stripe.com/.
+Login to your Vonage account.  https://ui.idp.vonage.com/ui/auth/login.

      ii.
-Click on Developers tab.
+Navigate to My dashboard section.

     iii.
-Click on API Keys.
+Copy the API key and API secret into Kore.ai XO Platform.

      iv.
-In the Standard Keys section, against the Secret Key row, click on Reveal Key.

-      v.
-Copy the API Key into Kore.ai XO Platform API Key field.

-     vi.
 Click Enable.

 **Allow Users to Authorize the Integration**